w3c/webrtc-encoded-transform/explainer.md

 very much to slowing down the pipelines.

 ## Alternatives to Streams ##
-The alternatives involve callback-based or event-based interfaces; those would require developing new interfaces that allow the relevant WebRTC objects to be visible in the worker context in order to do processing off the main thread.
+One set of alternatives involve callback-based or event-based interfaces; those would require developing new interfaces that allow the relevant WebRTC objects to be visible in the worker context in order to do processing off the main thread.
 This would seem to be a significantly bigger specification and implementation effort.

+Another path would involve specifying a worklet API, similar to the AudioWorklet, and specifying new APIs for connecting encoders and decoders to such worklets.
+This also seemed to involve a significantly larger set of new interfaces, with a correspondingly larger implementation effort, and would offer less flexibility in how the processing elements could be implemented.